 - 1. Open a terminal window with a right-click on the desktop.
 You should now have two windows open, one that is on the local machine and one that is logged into Ranger. - 2.
-On Ranger, create a 1 GB file with cd && dd if=/dev/zero of=gig bs=1G count=1. - 3.
+On Ranger, create a 100 MB file with cd && dd if=/dev/zero of=big bs=100M count=1. - 3.
 Do an 1s to find out how large this file is. - 4.
 On your local machine, copy that file from Ranger with scp.
 Put your username where the example shows train2xx.
 The single period at the end represents the current directory on the local drive as the place to store the retrieved file.

-[local]\$ scp train2xx@ranger.tacc.utexas.edu:gig .
+[local]\$ scp username@ranger.tacc.utexas.edu:big .

 About how long did that take?
-Now copy the file back.
+Now copy the file back and use the time command to time it.

-[local]\$ scp gig train2xx@ranger.tacc.utexas.edu:gig
+[local]\$ time scp big username@ranger.tacc.utexas.edu:big